NeedyChild/Projects/README.md

 # Project 3

-Codes and demo video for an event search iOS App based on Swift & SwiftUI.
+Codes and demo video for an event search iOS App based on Swift, SwiftUI & Node.js.